Embodied Compassionate Healing

 I’m a trained somatic practitioner with a deep passion for supporting others in reconnecting with themselves, healing from trauma, and finding a greater sense of ease, resilience, and self-trust.

-My approach is grounded in body-based, trauma-specialized methods that gently support nervous system regulation, attachment repair, and emotional integration.
+My approach integrates body-based, trauma-specialized methods that gently support nervous system regulation, attachment repair, and emotional integration.

 But more than that — it’s rooted in presence, attunement, and the belief that healing happens in safe, compassionate relationship.